 A key thing to do then when planning your astrophotography is to check the light pollution for where you are (or where you are going to be).

 Dark Sky Finder is an app that enables you to examine different locations and see how much light pollution they have.

-The next thing to consider is the weather conditions for when you are planning to shoot the night sky.
+Another important thing to consider for taking a picture of stars is the weather conditions when you are planning to shoot the night sky.

 You will need skies free of clouds to be able to capture the stars and so having a reliable source of hyperlocal information for this can be essential.